Get News & Updates Directly To Your Inbox

 Preventive care is very important for people of all ages.
 Scheduling an annual preventive care visit will give you a chance to see if you’re on the right track with your health.
 It can also provide a bit of direction and motivation for taking better care of yourself.
 And it’s a good time to establish, or build on, your relationship with your doctor.
 That can make it easier for you to get care if you have a health problem later.

 An annual visit includes a complete physical exam.
 It’s also time to talk with your doctor about your health history and any changes in health you are noticing.
 You can find out what screenings are right for you.
 You can also work with your doctor to set specific health goals.

 These visits may include:

-Based on your age and health history, you may be encouraged to get certain preventive cancer screenings.
+Based on your age and health history, you may be encouraged to get certain cancer screenings.
+These screenings can help catch cancer before you have any symptoms.
 Make sure to discuss the need for specific screening tests, such as mammograms or colonoscopies, with your primary care provider.